 Boredom and stress cause behavioral issues like glass surfing and may even lead to more severe health issues.

-Glass surfing or running up and down the sides of the tank may have a different cause than just not having enough space, however.
+However, glass surfing or running up and down the sides of the tank may have a different cause than just not having enough space.

 Make sure all environmental controls are at proper levels and change them if they are not.

 This behavior may result from a mite infestation, meaning you will need to contact the veterinarian for proper treatment and thoroughly sanitize and clean the tank before moving your bearded dragon back into it.

 If you are interested in creating a bioactive habitat, a larger terrarium will work better than a small one.

 Contrary to popular belief, lizards like bearded dragons do not stay smaller if you keep them in a small vivarium.

 Sticking to a minimum size bearded dragon cage is not a good idea.